-There are roughly 1,147,000 hairdressers/barbers, hairstylist, and cosmetologist in the US as of 2015.
-The Salon and Spa industry are a bit more established than the yoga industry in the sense of state licensing etcetera, but you get the picture.
-There is room and space for all types of hairdressers and aspiring hairdressers.
-We can use that same philosophy that there is room and space for all types of yoga teachers and aspiring yoga teachers.
+There are roughly 1,147,000 hairdressers/barbers, hairstylists, and cosmetologists in the US as of 2015.
+The Salon and Spa industry is much more established than the yoga industry in that they have state licensing but you get the picture.
+There is room for all types of hairdressers and aspiring hairdressers.
+We can use that same philosophy that there is space for all types of yoga teachers and aspiring yoga teachers.
 (1)

 2. In 2016, there were roughly 37,000 law graduates.